JoyZadan/html-css-portfolio-project/README.md

 * Typography
     - Montserrat is main font used across the website with Fira Sans for emphasis and Sans-Serif as the fallback font.
 Montserrat and Fira Sans are often used together with the former known for being used frequently on technology sites.
 * Imagery
-    Images and vector illustrations have been selected carefully for use across the site.
-The images used show computer generated imagery (CGI) common across VR and AR solutions.
+    Images and vector illustrations were carefully selected for the site.
+The images used show computer generated imagery (CGI) examples common across VR and AR solutions.
 Other images also show learners from different industry sectors.
-The three vector illustrations used show the process of CGI creation, including a half mesh and half digital human.
+The three vector illustrations used show the stages of a CGI development, from a face and a hand in mesh to a half mesh/ half digital human face and hand.

 ### Wireframes